 Coconut Oil Baking Soda Toothpaste Recipe

-It might be easier to mix all the ingredients in a little blender; something like a nutribullet, or any hand held blender.
+It might be easier to mix all the ingredients in a little blender; something like a nutribullet or any handheld blender will work well.

 Add all the ingredients into the blender and blitz for a few seconds until everything has mixed.
-Heat from the blender will actually soften the coconut oil to toothpaste consistency, if it isn’t soft already.
+Heat from the mixer will soften the coconut oil to toothpaste consistency if it isn’t soft already.

 How to use coconut oil as toothpaste:

-Dampen your toothbrush first and then dip it into the container and scrape off a bit of the mixture onto the bristles of your brush.
-(This is why it’s probably wise to divide the mixture into a variety of containers so that everyone in the family has their own individual one).
-Then just brush your teeth as you normally would.
+Dampen your toothbrush first and then dip it into the container and scrape off a bit of the mixture onto the bristles of your brush; this is why it’s probably wise to divide the mixture into a variety of containers so that everyone in the family has their own individual one.
+Then brush your teeth as you usually would.